1st Cavalry Division Reflects on Shared History with Buffalo Soldiers

 |0

-This work, 1st Cavalry Division Reflects on Shared History with Buffalo Soldiers [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 1st Cavalry Division Reflects on Shared History with Buffalo Soldiers, by LTC Jennifer Bocanegra, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT